The Abortion Pill

 After your abortion is complete, cramping and bleeding should lighten up as the hours and days go by.

-We will give you written after-care instructions, and a phone number to call with any questions or concerns.
-Follow all of the directions during and after your abortion.
+any questions or concerns.
+Follow the directions during and after your abortion.

-People can have a range of emotions after having an abortion.
-Most people feel relief, but sometimes people feel sad.
-This is totally normal.
-If your mood keeps you from doing the things you usually do each day, you can call Exhale or All-Options for free, confidential, and non-judgmental emotional support after an abortion — no matter how you’re feeling.
+from doing the things you usually do each day, you can call Exhale or All-Options for free, confidential, and non-judgmental emotional support after an

 Are there any risks?